ruppdi75/lumi-systems-setup-v3/README.md

 ## 📋 Overview

-Lumi-Systems Setup V2 is a **complete rewrite** of the original shell-based installation scripts, now featuring a **modern graphical user interface** built with PyQt6.
+Lumi-Systems# Lumi-Setup v3.0 🚀 is a **complete rewrite** of the original shell-based installation scripts, now featuring a **modern graphical user interface** built with PyQt6.
 This application provides an intuitive, user-friendly way to install and configure software packages on AnduinOS and compatible Linux systems.

 ### 🔄 Recent Changes
 - **Spotify Temporarily Disabled** (v2.0.1) - Due to installation issues, Spotify has been temporarily excluded from the setup process.
 All Spotify-related code has been commented out and can be re-enabled in the future.